rightjs/rightjs-docs/docs/en/docs/dom/element.md

 ## Selector Methods

-There is a number of methods like, {#parents}, {#siblings}, etc. to help you to navigate around an element's neighborhood.
-All the methods can be used as is, or they can receive an optional css-selector rule that will filter out the result.
+There is a number of methods like, {#parents}, {#siblings} and so on to help you navigate around an element's neighborhood.
+All the methods can be used as are, or they can receive an optional CSS selector rule which will filter the result.

     var element = $('some-element');

     element.siblings();      // all the siblings
     element.siblings('div'); // all the siblings with tag 'div'

-__NOTE__: RightJS doesn't use any special interfaces to process node lists, instead of that we use simple {Array} instances.
-And as they support calls by name, you can take all the advantages of that working with dom-elements
+__NOTE__: RightJS doesn't use any special interfaces to process node lists but uses simple {Array} instances.
+And as they support calls by name, you can take advantage of this working with DOM elements:

     $('some-list').select('li')
       .filter('hasClass', 'marked')